 Otterbein will welcome novelist Sir Salman Rushdie to campus on April 10-11, 2014, as the Vernon L. Pack Distinguished Lecturer.

-Rushdie will give a public lecture at 7 p.m. on Thursday, April 10, in Cowan Hall, 30 S. Grove St. Free tickets are available to alumni on March 3 and the general public on March 17.
-Call the box office at (614) 823-1109 to reserve yours.
+Rushdie will give a public lecture, Public Events, Private Lives: Literature and Politics in the Modern World, at 7:30 p.m. on Thursday, April 10, in Cowan Hall, 30 S. Grove St. Free tickets are available to the campus community and general public beginning at the Cowan Hall box office from 10 a.m.-4 p.m.
+Monday through Friday.
+There is a limit of two tickets per person.

 Rushdie is one of the most celebrated authors of our time.
 He penned a handful of classic novels, influenced a generation of writers, and received a Queen’s Knighthood for “services to literature.”
 He stands as both a pop culture icon and one of the most thought-provoking proponents for free speech today.
 His novels include Midnight's Children, The Satanic Verses, The Moor's Last Sigh, The Ground Beneath Her Feet and The Enchantress of Florence.
 Read more about Rushdie at www.salman-rushdie.com.